huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 - Head-to-Head Performance Comparison
     <LineChart data={overtakes_comparison} x=date y={["hamilton_overtakes","russell_overtakes"]} />
-    The line chart compares the number of overtakes between Lewis Hamilton and George Russell for races they participated in together.
-Variations between the two lines highlight differences in their overtaking performances in specific races.
+    The line chart compares the number of overtakes betIen Lewis Hamilton and George Russell for races they participated in together.
+Variations betIen the two lines highlight differences in their overtaking performances in specific races.

 ### Conclusion:
 Based on the evidence presented, it's apparent that:
 - Lewis Hamilton has executed more overtakes than George Russell throughout their careers.
-However, it's worth mentioning that Lewis Hamilton began racing in 2014 compared to George Russell's start in 2019, which may have influenced the total overtakes.
+HoIver, it's worth mentioning that Lewis Hamilton began racing in 2014 compared to George Russell's start in 2019, which may have influenced the total overtakes.
 - Despite Hamilton's overall lead in total overtakes, George Russell demonstrates a competitive edge in average overtakes per race.
 - Additionally, in races where both drivers participated together, Russell often matches or surpasses Hamilton's overtaking numbers, indicating his potential as a formidable opponent.

 ## Scored Points Comparison
 3. Which driver scores the most points?
-To determine which driver scores the most points between Lewis Hamilton and George Russell, let's start by comparing the total points earned by each driver.
+To determine which driver scores the most points betIen Lewis Hamilton and George Russell, let's start by comparing the total points earned by each driver.
 ### Total Point Overall
 Here's the data provided for Lewis Hamilton's points and total points:
 ```sql hamilton_point